Poly Fighter Is a Roguelike Fighting Game With a Retro Aesthetic

 It's the debut project from Heartloop Games, a new Canadian indie studio based in Montreal.
 It's co-founded by former Brass Lion Entertainment design director Osama Dorias, who's working as creative director on Poly Fighter.
 He's joined by strategy and product director Elaina Gusella, formerly at Artifact 5, alongside game designer Kyra Hedley-Cain.

-Poly Fighter is coming to Steam, though a release window is unconfirmed.
-You can request access to the upcoming alpha playtest here, and we'll update the article when this goes live.
+Poly Fighter is coming to Steam, and you can request access to the upcoming alpha playtest on the store page.
+A release window is currently unconfirmed.